For a PDF version of Homework, click here.

-There are a number of things that you can prepare on your own to facilitate the architectural process both before you’ve engaged the services of an architect and once it’s a fait accompli.
-If you’re naturally drawn to shelter magazines, house design chatter, generating lists, and showroom browsing, you’ll find these assignments a breeze.
+There are a number of things that you can prepare on your own to facilitate the architectural process both before you’ve engaged the services of an architect and once you and your architect are working together.
+If you’re naturally drawn to shelter magazines, house design chatter, showroom browsing and generating lists, you’ll find these assignments a breeze.
 If you’re not, stick with it, it’s worth it.

 Shelter magazine/book clip file

-Clip or photocopy images of the built world that reflect your aesthetic goals for your project.
-Add notes that describe exactly what it is about an image that has captivated you.
-Keep examples of what you loathe as well, and note why you find it so disagreeable; it’s all helpful information to someone working with you.
-Collect, sort, annotate and edit these images into a coherent representation of your preferences.
-Of course, you’re not going to flip through a magazine and inadvertently happen upon an image that exactly addresses what you hope to accomplish on your site, but that’s not the point; you and your architect will create the project that addresses your particular objectives and site.
-The point is to ease communication between you and your architect while you develop the vocabulary of design.
-Make a color copy of your final clip file for your architect to refer to as she begins your design.
+Sort, annotate and edit the images you’ve collected to form a coherent representation of your preferences.
+Of course, you’re not going to flip through a magazine or click through a website or blog and inadvertently happen upon an image that exactly addresses what you hope to accomplish on your site.
+Not to worry, you and your architect will create a custom solution that addresses your particular objectives and site.
+Make a color copy (tangible or virtual) of your clip file for your architect to refer to as she begins your design.

 Create a wish list